alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 Tier 3:

-+ Download packages on the whitelist
++ Download packages on the allowlist
   + a) Login as a user into a DSVM via remote desktop web client
-  + b) Check that the package is not installed on the VM `sudo apt list <package>` but on the whitelist
+  + b) Check that the package is not installed on the VM `sudo apt list <package>` but on the allowlist
   + c) Attempt to download the package
   + d) **Verify:** the download suceeds
-  + e) Take a package that is not included in the whitelist
+  + e) Take a package that is not included in the allowlist
   + f) Attempt to download the package
   + g) **Verify:** the download fails